 Mike qualified as an architect.
 He spent most of his career with W S Atkins Plc and during his final ten years was chief executive then chairman.
-He is currently chairman of Civica Group, an IT software products business, and an NED of Worksmart Ltd in which he is an investor.
-He was previously chairman of VT Group Plc the shipbuilding and support services company, Wembley National Stadium Ltd, NCP, Mouchel, Wyless Plc and Priory Group.
+He is currently a Non-Executive Director of Worksmart Ltd in which he is an investor.
+He was previously chairman of Civica Group, a UK based provider of specialist software, digital solutions and outsourcing services, VT Group Plc the shipbuilding and support services company, Wembley National Stadium Ltd, NCP, Mouchel, Wyless Plc and Priory Group.
 His outside interests are music and watercolour painting.

-Sally is a solicitor specialising in construction law with Ellis Jones having formerly been a partner with solicitors Turners LLP.
+Sally is a retired former solicitor and is currently a non-practising consultant with Ellis Jones having formerly been a partner with solicitors Turners LLP.
 Sally has significant experience in the commercial world and in running a business.
-As well as having an interest in a broad range of arts she also enjoys sports and is keen to make a voluntary contribution to her community.
+As well as having an interest in a broad range of arts she also enjoys sports.
+Sally is keen to make a voluntary contribution to her community.

 Amir is a director of ASN Capital, a family business based in Dorset engaged principally in property development, investment and construction.
 He grew up locally and has early memories of attending performances and events at Lighthouse.
 A former pupil of Bournemouth School and a Business Management graduate of Bournemouth University he also holds a Gold Duke of Edinburgh's Award.
 Since then he has volunteered for DofE in various capacities ranging from chairman of the local South Wessex Project to elected member of the International Council of the DofE International Award Association and is currently Centre Co-ordinator for DofE at Bournemouth University.
 He enjoys a wide range of activities including theatre, music, photography, hiking, scuba diving and skiing.

 Clive is a Chartered Accountant by profession.
 After a successful career in public accounting, he joined Apax Partners, the global private equity firm, where he was Chief Operating Officer for ten years.
-He is a Trustee of the National Theatre.
+He was a Trustee of the National Theatre from 2009 to 2017.
 He is a former Chairman of the Sports Aid Foundation Charitable Trust, the Football Licensing Authority, the Football Foundation and the British Venture Capital Association.
 He was vice-chairman of Wembley National Stadium Limited for ten years.